 - Jerk with a Heart of Gold: The three main characters have all shades of this; coarse as they may be, they still care for each other.

-- Mr. Fixit: Deke shows to be a competent mechanic.
+- Mr. Fixit: Deke is Larry's competent mechanic.

 - Only Sane Man: As the film goes on Deke seems to be the only level-headed member of the trio.